Whales and Warm Welcomes on the ECT : Chance Bay to Bear Cove

 We awoke early this morning on the East Coast Trail to the soft patter of rain on our tent, which didn't provide much incentive to leave our sleeping bags.
-Instead we enjoyed the shifting light of the morning through our screen door until the shower had passed, and then begrudgingly got up around 7 am to make breakfast.
+Instead, we enjoyed the shifting light of the morning through our screen door until the shower had passed, and then begrudgingly got up around 7 AM to make breakfast.
 Just as we were finished packing, we were intrigued to hear a loud huffing sound in the cove.

 Humpback Whale tail Great Trail Newfoundland.